-Lucas Lester Luetge was originally signed by Brewers scout Brian Sankey…attended Bellville (TX) High School, where he was All-State and District MVP in both his junior and senior seasons…was a classmate of NFL wide receiver Emmanuel Sanders…in 2006 and 2007, he played at San Jacinto College in Pasadena, Tex.
+Full name is Lucas Lester Luetge…attended Bellville (Tex.)
+High School, where he was All-State and District MVP in both his junior and senior seasons…was a classmate of NFL wide receiver Emmanuel Sanders…from 2006-07, played at San Jacinto College in Pasadena, Tex.
 (11-3, 3.56 ERA)…followed that with one season at Rice University (1-0, 6.16 ERA).

 Was signed by Arizona to a minor league contract Feb.
 2 after not pitching professionally in 2018…spent the first two months of the season at Double-A Jackson and was 4-1 with a 1.08 ERA in 22 relief appearances when he was moved up to Triple-A Reno June 1…was 5-2 with a save and a 3.14 ERA in 33 outings with the Aces…combined to go 9-3 with a 2.38 ERA and .231 opponents batting average in 55 games overall…struck out 74 batters in 68.0 innings (9.79 strikeouts per nine innings) and walked 21 for a strikeout-to-walk ratio of 3.52…yielded just four home runs (0.53 per nine innings)…his nine wins were his most as a professional and his 55 appearances were his most as a minor leaguer…led the Diamondbacks farm system in games pitched and tied for third in wins…his opponents batting average broke down to .215 (20-for-93) against left-handed hitters compared to .240 (37-for-154) against right-handers…allowed a .204 batting average to hitters leading off an inning…opponents hit .256 with runners in scoring position… with Jackson, did not allow a run in 12 games on the road (13.0 ip) or five games during the day (5.0 ip)…tossed at least one innings in 47 of his 55 appearances, including two or more 10 times.